New T-mobile ad must be more single-minded

 If only T-mobile weren’t going about it all wrong.

 This recent T-mobile ad is set on a desert road.
 The voice over identifies a motorcycle rider driving on that road with an iPhone on the AT&T’s 4G network.
 Past him blows the T-mobile gal who the voiceover identifies as T-mobile 4G.
 They do a bit of rewind and replay in slow motion to work in some humor where T-mobile glances at the slow AT&T as she passes – then off she zooms.

-The big problem with the ad is it is introducing unnecessary variables.
+The big problem with the T-Mobile ad is it introduces unnecessary variables.
 The ad is meant to show off T-mobile’s fast 4G.
 Comparing AT&T 4G and T-mobile 4G by itself might create value for T-mobile.
 But T-mobile pairs its value against two variables – AT&T’s 4G and the iPhone.
-T-mobile is, in essence, making the assumption that the value of its fast 4G connection is more valuable than the brand of Apple and its iPhone – not a great tactic.
+T-Mobile is, in essence, making the assumption that the value of its fast 4G connection is more valuable than the brand of Apple and its iPhone – not a great tactic.